 By listing out as many of your trips as you can ahead of time, you are able to anticipate certain expenses and create a budget for each.
 In order to make this work, you have to commit yourself to your travel plans and stick to your decision.

-By making a few minor adjustments to your routine (ex: making coffee at home instead of Starbucks, packing a lunch instead of going out, cut out cable and opt for only Netflix), you can save hundreds of dollars per month.
+Taking 12 trips in 12 month doesn’t come without some sacrifice in other areas of your life.
+I don’t go to concerts, I eat at home most nights, and I don’t go out to the bars.
+My “home” life is pretty boring, spending most nights pretty quietly at home, but this conserves my money (and energy) for travel, the thing that I am truly passionate about.
+By making a few minor adjustments to your routine such as making coffee at home, dropping a gym membership in favor of free exercise like running and bodyweight exercises, or packing a lunch instead of going out, you can save hundreds of dollars per month.
 I, for example, stopped buying newly produced clothing completely and only shop at thrift stores, especially ones where I can sell clothes for credit.
-I looked at my spending this year over last year, and I’ve already saved $1450 from my spending (yes, I know, I was buying too many clothes but that is a separate conversation).
+I looked at my spending this year over last year, and I saved $1450 from my clothes budget this year.
 All of this has been reallocated to travel expenses, covering the cost of several of my trips.

 There are certain times of the year that are “off-peak” or “shoulder” seasons for travel, which are perfect for keeping on a budget.
+Checking off-peak schedules is a perfect way to plan your long weekend trips, since they are usually at obscure times like February or October.
 Typically rates are discounted since demand is low, and you can score some good deals!
-Checking off-peak schedules is a perfect way to plan your long weekend trips, since they are usually at obscure times like February or October.
-Let the destination choose itself based on what is cheapest.

 Create an Excel Sheet & Custom Google Map